 About Our Programs

 The recreational and pre-competitive programs at The Edge are available for children aged three and up.
-The school also offers three-week summer programs for children aged four to twelve in which children not only learn dances in the different disciplines and experience dancing in the school’s studio but also participate in a variety of fun activities and games.
+The school also offers summer programs for children aged four to twelve in which children not only learn dances in the different disciplines and experience dancing in the school’s studio but also participate in a variety of fun activities and games.

 Director/Founder: Susan Kasaic

 Since opening her school, The Edge School of Performing Arts in May 2000, founder Susan Kasaic has never been surprised that of the vast majority of students who agree to participate in classes, few drop out.

 The main reason for this is due to the owner, Susan.
 For her, it’s all about the overall experience that her students of all ages can take away from the positive and encouraging environment that radiates from her progressive dance studio.